-With this in mind a number of people were approached and the following 6 people were happy to engage with such function: It includes 2 senior members of the community, 1 who provides a local service through the Salvation Army, 1 African, 1 Kosovan and a young mother with NHS links.
+With this in mind a number of people were approached, and 6 people were happy to engage with such function: It included 2 senior members of the community, 1 who provides a local service through the Salvation Army, 1 African, 1 Kosovan and a young mother with NHS links.

 The PRG was established in late January but due to commitments had its inaugural meeting on the 7th March 2012.